rejnac/wende-nyasaye-dholuo-database/README.md

 Compiled: https://tinyurl.com/rejnac-compiled

 # VideoPsalm
+Download VideoPsalm and follow these 3 steps to start projecting;

-1. Download the (.vpc) file
+1. Download the (.vpc) file from this repo
 2. Copy the downloaded (.vpc) file into your computer's VideoPsalm root folder (inside songbooks)
 3. Launch or restart VideoPsalm App for the changes to apply.
 Enjoy!!!

-You can help us correct lyrics errors in (.json), donate, or join a team of dedicated developers involved in this noble project.
+You can as well submit corrections, donate or join our team for more updates.

 Prepared by sir enock and friends (https://rejnac.org).